antoniovmonge/setup-docs/WINDOWS.md

 ✔️ If you get `Logged in to github.com as <YOUR USERNAME> `, then all good 👍

-❌ If not, **contact a teacher**.
+❌ If not, **try to solve it before continuing**.

 ## Dotfiles

-We'll start with a great default configuration provided by [Le Wagon](http://github.com/lewagon/dotfiles), stored on GitHub.
+We'll start with a great default configuration stored on GitHub.
 As your configuration is personal, you need your own repository storing it, so you first need to fork it to your GitHub account.

-:arrow_right: [Click here to **fork**](https://github.com/lewagon/dotfiles/fork) the `lewagon/dotfiles` repository to your account (you'll need to click again on your picture to confirm _where_ you do the fork).

 Forking means that it will create a new repo in your GitHub account, identical to the original one.
 You'll have a new repository on your GitHub account, `your_github_username/dotfiles`.
 We need to fork because each of you will need to put specific information (e.g. your name) in those files.